 If you’re in the healthcare industry, you already understand the importance of safeguarding your healthcare data.
-However, are you doing everything you can to prevent breaches?
+However, are you doing everything you can to combat breaches?

 The costs associated with healthcare data breaches should be enough of an incentive to get most organizations up to speed on their security plans.
 Ponemon’s Cost of Data Breach report shows that for every patient’s record that is breached, it costs the organization $408.
 And now that thousands, if not more, patient records can be breached in seconds with electronic files, this fine can quickly become millions of dollars.
 To avoid the cost of compromised data, here are a few areas that are key to consider for your security strategy: